MarcinOrlowski/weekday-plasmoid/README.md

  * Colors are **layered** to allow fancy configuration.
 Widget general background color is **always** drawn for each day then it is overlaid by background color as set for specific type of day.
  * If you do not want color mixing to happen, ensure top layer color's transparency is set to `255` (full opaque).
- * If you enable separate configuration for "Future Saturday" and "Future Sunday", background color set for "Future days" will not be used.
+ * If you enable separate configuration for "Future/Past Saturday/Sunday", corresponding background color set for "Future/Past" will not be used and cell colors will only be blended with default widget background color.

 #### Fake calendar ####